Murray City Library

 - Using communication devices in a manner that disturbs others.

 - Running, pushing, shoving, physical threats, horseplay or other acts of violence.

 - Any harassment or abuse, whether verbal or physical, of patrons or library employees.
 Harassment may include but is not limited to verbal or physical conduct another individual reasonably perceives to be hostile, threatening, or offensive.

 - Misuse or abuse of furniture, equipment, materials or other library property.

 - Failure to follow library policies regarding public access to the Internet.

-- Patrons shall not be under the influence of alcohol or drugs while in the library.
+- Being under the influence of alcohol or illegal drugs while in the library.

-- Individuals with a service animal must maintain control of the animal at all times.
+- Animals in the library, with the exception of service animals.
+Individuals with a service animal must maintain control of the animal at all times.